textlint/textlint/docs/configuring.md

 - `.textlintrc`

-`.textlintrc` is config file that is loaded as YAML, JSON or JS via [MoOx/rc-loader](https://github.com/MoOx/rc-loader "MoOx/rc-loader").
+`.textlintrc` is config file that loaded as YAML, JSON or JS via [MoOx/rc-loader](https://github.com/MoOx/rc-loader "MoOx/rc-loader").

 Put the config of rules into `.textlintrc`